European Society of Gynaecological Oncology: Training and accreditation

-In cooperation with the European Board and College of Obstetrics and Gynaecology (EBCOG) and on behalf of the European Union of Medical Specialists (UEMS), ESGO provides certification for trained gynaecologic oncologists and also accredits relevant instructional institutions.

-ESGO's gynaecological oncology training and accreditation programmes have become recognized standards in a number of European countries.

 Journal

 ESGO's peer-reviewed official medical journal, the International Journal of Gynecological Cancer (IJGC), is annually published nine times and covers research related to gynaecological cancer such as experimental studies, chemotherapy, radiotherapy, diagnostic techniques, pathology epidemiology and surgery.

 Prof. Dr. Pedro Ramirez, MD is the current editor-in-chief.

+Awards

+In 2017, ESGO created the Helga Salvesen Award to recognise researchers who make outstanding contributions to the field.